 Another reader reported:

 “Instead of sunscreen, I take megadoses of vitamin C to protect myself.
 This has worked for over 20 years against sunburn.
 Of course, I don’t tan or freckle either.
 I take 3 grams of C each day, and once every year or two I might get a little pink on the most sensitive areas (tip of my nose, neck and shoulders early in the summer); otherwise, the C protects me against the radiation of the sun.”

 While we don’t advocate going without sunscreen, some data suggest that vitamin C may offer modest protection against ultraviolet radiation.
 A study published in the Journal of Investigative Dermatology (Feb., 2005) demonstrated that the combination of antioxidants vitamin C and E could reduce DNA damage caused by sun exposure.
 Such a dose should be discussed with a doctor.

 Some people think that clouds will protect them from the sun, but ultraviolet rays can still burn on an overcast day.
 That’s why it is important to use protective clothing and sunscreen for outdoor activities regardless of the weather.

-We offer other recommendations on protecting your precious dermis in our Guide to Skin Care & Treatment.
+We offer other recommendations on protecting your precious dermis in our free Guide to Skin Care & Treatment.